vize/supervisord/README.md

 is not the ideal PHP interface for process management.

-If you are looking for a cleaner PHP OOP interface see https://github.com/vize/Visor
+If you are looking for a cleaner PHP OOP interface based on this library, see https://github.com/vize/Visor

 Install
 --------